 This ensures that you complete the basics of all topics at the earliest.
 This means that you will be able to solve the easiest questions from all areas from the earliest part of the SimCAT season.
 It will also ensure that you are not out of touch with a topic for too long.

-Even on test-day this is exactly how you should approach the Quant section — pick out the easiest questions first (irrespective of area) since they will yield three marks in the least time and then move on to medium questions, solving difficult questions only if you have time left.
+Even on test-day, this is exactly how you should approach the Quant section — pick out the easiest questions first (irrespective of the area) since they will yield three marks in the least time and then move on to medium questions, solving difficult questions only if you have time left.

 CAT rewards all-rounders, not specialists

 One of the reasons why few people clear CAT on their first attempt is that they do not understand the most important rule — CAT rewards all-rounders, people who are good at all five areas QA, DI, VA, LR, RC.

 You will be happy starting with any of the five areas, will be able to solve Easy and Medium questions in them and side-step the difficult ones.

 Given the hangover of Engineering exams, test-takers tend to play the percentages